Plantlyfe/Network-Monitoring/README.md

 - Installed Splunk on Ubuntu Server VM and installed Splunk Universal forwarder on each individual client work stations.
 - Enabled HTTPS encryption for Splunk Web interface (HTTP by default)
 - Configured Syslog on network devices to send traps to Splunk Server.
 Also installed Cisco Network Add-ons in Splunk Web Interface.
+- Initially Splunk Server did not collect any logs.
+During troubleshooting steps, verifed configuration on devices were accurate.
+Determined that splunk universal forwarder was not  installed correctly on splunk sever.
+Issue resolved after reinstalling universal forwarder correctly.
 - Now collecting logs from **Cisco devices, Windows Server, and Linux VMs**.
 - Creating dashboards for **Syslog messages, failed login attempts, and network activity, etc**.